Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Training

-\subsection{Training Scheme for Segmentation}
+\subsubsection{Training Scheme for Segmentation}

-We follow the procedure outlined in \cite{Mondal2019RevisitingCF} for preprocessing and hyper-parameter settings to utilize the semi-supervised training pipeline.
-The segmentation module is based on U-Net architecture.
-We resize the CXR images to $256\times256$.
-We run the training for $30$ epochs with a batch size of $24$.
-We set the initial learning rate $0.0001$ and decay with a factor of $0.5$ after every ten epochs.
+We follow the procedure outlined in \cite{Mondal2019RevisitingCF} for preprocessing, output binarization, and hyper-parameter settings to utilize the semi-supervised training pipeline.
 We utilize the large-scale datasets as the unannotated subset, i.e., for training the model on the NIH dataset, the NIH dataset is used as an unannotated subset.
 Thus, we get three separate segmentation models, where NIH, CheXpert, and MIMIC-CXR datasets are used as an unannotated subset, respectively.
 We use the JSRT dataset as the annotated subset in all three cases.
 Calculating accuracy in external datasets such as NIH, CheXpert, or MIMIC-CXR is impossible due to the unavailability of the ground truths for them.
-For this reason, the validation dataset for the semi-supervised setting in all three cases is comprised of only CXR images from the JSRT dataset.
+For this reason, the validation dataset for the semi-supervised setting in all three cases is comprised of CXR images from the JSRT dataset.
 We choose the checkpoint with the highest dice score on this validation dataset as the final model.
-The selected models for NIH, CheXpert, and MIMIC-CXR datasets have achieved a validation dice score of $0.7437$, $0.7395$, and $0.7417$, respectively.
-These models are used to generate anatomy masks for their corresponding datasets.

-We binarize these segmentation results by following the procedure outlined in \cite{Mondal2019RevisitingCF}.
-Let the final output from a segmentation model for a particular input CXR is $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$, where $H$ and $W$ are respectively the height and width of the input CXR image, and $C$ denotes the number of output channels.
-For our case, $C$ is $3$ where $C=1,2,3$ represents ``Background", ``Lung", and ``Heart" respectively.
-To generate the binarized lung mask $\mathbf{M}_{lung} \in \mathbb{R}^{H \times W}$ and heart mask $\mathbf{M}_{heart} \in \mathbb{R}^{H \times W}$, first, we apply the softmax operation across the channel axis of the $\mathbf{X}$ to generate the probability scores of each channel at every spatial position.
-For at a particular spatial position of $\mathbf{X}_{c,i,j}$, if the lung channel achieves the maximum probability out of all channels, then the same spatial position at $(\mathbf{M}_{lung})_{i,j}$ is denoted as $1$, otherwise $0$.
-For binarizing the heart mask, if the heart channel achieves the maximum probability out of all channels, then the same spatial position at $(\mathbf{M}_{heart})_{i,j}$ is denoted as $1$, otherwise $0$.